Think Before You Post

 - Here's the secret to raising a safe, smart kid

 - How teens track each other on SnapMap

 - Colleges are watching, what do your kids post?

-	GCPS has teamed up with the Federal Bureau of Investigation to launch the agency’s “Think Before You Post” campaign to raise awareness about the consequences of online threats.
-The Gwinnett campaign also will focus on educating students on the importance of being good digital citizens.
-Click here for more about the campaign.
+GCPS supports the Federal Bureau of Investigation's efforts to share the “Think Before You Post” message to raise awareness about the consequences of online threats.
+GCPS maintains its focus on educating students on the importance of being good digital citizens.
+Click here to learn more about this initiative.